Using compound verbs in English

 General concept

-Types of compound verb and how they are formed
+Types of compound verbs and how they are formed

 Compound verbs are formed by combining a base verb with another word (particle, preposition, or verb).
 The process isn’t random—it’s guided by English usage and convention.